Fran Lhotka

-Fran Lhotka (25 December 1883 – 26 January 1962) was a Czech-born Croatian composer of classical music.
+Fran Lhotka (25 December 1883 – 26 January 1962) was a Czech-born Croatian composer and teacher of classical music.

-A student of Antonín Dvořák, in 1909 he moved to Zagreb where as a professor of harmony he would teach almost every Croatian contemporary composer.
-He composed orchestral music, music for the stage, chamber music, piano music, film music etc.
+He studied under Antonín Dvořák, Leoš Janáček, and Josef Klička in Prague.
+In 1909, he moved to Zagreb where as an instructor at the Conservatory he taught various contemporary Croatian composers.
+He composed in many genres, including orchestral music, ballet, chamber music, and opera.

 Biography

 Fran Lhotka was born on 25 December 1883 in the town of Mladá Vožice in Bohemia.
-In 1899 he became a student of the Prague Conservatory, studying horn and composition; he was taught composition by Karel Stecker, Josef Klička and Antonín Dvořák.
-Six years later he graduated in both courses; the graduation piece in composition was the “Rej” Scherzo in F Major, performed for the first time in the Musikverein Hall in Vienna.
-After he had done his military service, and worked for a short time as a teacher in a branch of the Moscow conservatory in Yekaterinoslav (today Dnipro, Ukraine, once part of the Russian Empire), he arrived in Zagreb, in 1909, and accepted the job of first hornist and rehearsal pianist in the Opera.
-The increasingly better organisation of the concert scene and the reform of musical education made Zagreb an apt place for young composers to make a name for themselves.
-They arrived (mostly returning) from their training in Vienna, Prague, Budapest, Berlin and Paris, and in 1910 Lhotka was a teacher in the Music School of the Croatian Land Music Institute, later to be the Music Academy.
+In 1899 he became a student at the Prague Conservatory, studying horn and composition, which he was taught by Karel Stecker, Josef Klička and Antonín Dvořák.
+Six years later he graduated in both courses.
+He worked for a short time as a teacher in a branch of the Moscow Conservatory in Yekaterinoslav (present-day Dnipropetrovsk, Ukraine), before moving to Zagreb in 1909, where he was employed as the first hornist and rehearsal pianist in the Opera.
+From 1910, Lhotka was also a teacher in the Academy of Music, where he taught various subjects, including harmony, horn, conducting, theory, and composition.